site24x7/plugins/mssql_custom_query/README.md

 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.

+To view performance charts and set thresholds for the various performance metrics:

+1. Log in to Site24x7.
+2. Navigate to Plugins.
+3. Click the required monitor.

 ---